• Skip to primary navigation

 To incorporate the butter into the dough, simply add it once the flour is blended in; want a richer cookie?
 Increase the amount of butter by a tablespoon or two.

-The 5 Best Substitutes for Butter in Sugar Cookies
+5 Butter Alternatives for Sugar Cookies

 If you're looking to make a healthier version of your favorite sugar cookies, try one of these five substitutes for butter that will help you cut back on fat and cholesterol while still providing a delicious treat.